 Under the Heritage Act (1995) architectural heritage is defined to include 'all structures, buildings, traditional and designed, and groups of buildings including street-scapes and urban vistas, which are of historical, archaeological, artistic, engineering, scientific, social or technical interest, together with their setting, attendant grounds, fixtures, fittings and contents...'.
 A heritage building is also defined to include 'any building, or part thereof, which is of significance because of its intrinsic architectural or artistic quality or its setting or because of its association with the commercial, cultural, economic, industrial, military, political, social or religious history of the place where it is situated or of the country or generally'.
-Under the same legislation a heritage building is defined as 'any building, or part thereof, which is of significance because of its network or artistic quality or its setting or because of its intrinsic architectural or artistic quality or its setting or because of its intrinsic architectural or artistic quality or its setting or because of its intrinsic architectural or artistic quality or its setting or because of its intrinsic architectural or artistic quality or its setting or because of its association with the commercial, cultural, economic, industrial, military, political, social or religious history of the place where it is situated or of the country or generally, and includes the amenities of any such building..'.
+Under the same legislation a heritage building is defined as 'any building, or part thereof, which is of significance because of its setting or because of its intrinsic architectural or artistic guality or its setting or because of its intrinsic architectural or artistic or artistic or artistic or artistic architectural or artistic or artistic or artistic or artistic or artistic architectural or artistic or artistic association with the commercial, cultural, economic, industrial, military, political, social or religious history of the place where it is situated or of the country or generally, and includes the amenities of any such building..'.
 Additional legislative protection for architectural heritage also comes under the Convention for the Protection of the Architectural Heritage of Europe (The Granada Convention) which was ratified by Ireland in 1997.

-Part IV of Planning and Development Act 2000, as amended, deals with architectural heritage.
-Under the Planning and Development Act 2000 every Development Plan shall include a Record of Protected Structures 'for the purpose of protecting structures, or parts of structures, which form part of the architectural heritage and which are of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest...'.
+The legislation to introduce the concept of protected structures was the Local Government (Planning and Development) Act, 1999, replacing the previous system for protecting and preserving structures by listing them in development plans.
+The Local Government (Planning and Development) Acts 1963 to 1999 have now been repealed and replaced by the Planning and Development Act 2000, as amended.
+Part IV of 2000 Act deals with architectural heritage and incorporates the provisions of the Local Government (Planning and Development Act 2000 every Development Plan shall include a Record of Protected Structures 'for the purpose of protecting structures, or parts of structures, which form part of the architectural heritage and which are of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest...'.